Psychological Assessments

 Psychoeducational Assessments

-Ages: School age (5+) to young adults
+Ages: School age (6+) to Young Adults

 Is your child having difficulty in school or falling behind in key developmental areas?
 If you or a teacher notice that your child isn’t progressing as expected or seems to be delayed in cognitive, behavioural, or emotional development, it might be helpful to consult with a psychologist for a thorough psychoeducational assessment.

 Comprehensive Psychoeducational Assessments include intake, in-person assessment, report writing and feedback sessions.
+It includes a report completed by a Registered Psychologist.

-Length: 15 hours
+Length: up to 15 hours (approx. $3525)

 -